Clinical Psychologists for Children and Adolescents

 What difficulties can we help with?

-We have both worked with NHS Child and Adolescent Mental Health Services (CAMHS), as well as independent Child Services for many years, gaining further experience, expertise and training in working with children, young people, their families and support systems (e.g. schools).
-We both work with common mental health difficulties, such as depression, anxiety, OCD, eating difficulties and post traumatic stress disorder.
-We also offer assessment and therapeutic support for more specialist areas, such as Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD) and developmental trauma.
+I have worked with NHS Child and Adolescent Mental Health Services (CAMHS), as well as independent Child Services for many years, gaining further experience, expertise and training in working with children, young people, their families and support systems (e.g. schools).
+I work with common mental health difficulties, such as depression, anxiety, OCD, eating difficulties and post traumatic stress disorder.
+I also offer assessment and therapeutic support for more specialist areas, such as developmental trauma.

 What other areas of support do we offer?

-As well as individualised assessment and support, we also offer family/parent assessment and support, school support, supervision, training and consultation.
+As well as individualised assessment and support, I also offer family/parent assessment and support, school support, supervision, training and consultation.

 How long will the treatment last?

-We are able to give you an estimate during a 10 minute free no obligation telephone consultation, however, we can be more specific once the assessment is complete.
-We are able to offer short term sessions, as well as longer-term sessions, depending on therapeutic need and your requirements.
-We also find that individuals and families may require support at different time frames depending on life events, such as moving to secondary school.
-We therefore do not formally discharge you at the end of a block of treatment; we are here as a familiar and continued form of support as and when needed, who knows your child and circumstances well.
+I am able to give you an estimate during a 10 minute free no obligation telephone consultation, however, I can be more specific once the assessment is complete.
+I am able to offer short term sessions, as well as longer-term sessions, depending on therapeutic need and your requirements.
+I also find that individuals and families may require support at different time frames depending on life events, such as moving to secondary school.
+I therefore do not formally discharge you at the end of a block of treatment; I am here as a familiar and continued form of support as and when needed, who knows your child and circumstances well.